 Autopilot 2.0 Hardware Visual Giveaway:

-In this article, we’ll be reviewing the Tesla Enhanced Autopilot features since Full Self-Driving (FSD) has not yet been released.
-However, you can get a glimpse of the future by watching the Tesla Full Self Driving Demonstration videos.
+In this article, we’ll be reviewing the currently available features of both Autopilot and Full Self-Driving.
+However, you can get a glimpse of the future by watching the Tesla Full Self Driving Demonstration videos shot near their headquarters in Palo Alto, California.

-What if you don’t opt for either the Tesla Enhanced Autopilot or Full Self-Driving Options?
-If you don’t select any advanced options, your Tesla comes default with standard Autopilot which includes automated safety systems as outlined below, including Lane Assist, Collision Avoidance Assist and Speed Assist.
-You can always purchase Enhanced Autopilot later, albeit for a higher price.
+What if you don’t opt for either the Tesla Autopilot or Full Self-Driving Options?
+If you don’t select any advanced options, your Tesla comes default with standard active safety features which include automated safety systems as outlined below, including Lane Assist, Collision Avoidance Assist and Speed Assist.
+You can always purchase Autopilot or Full Self-Driving later, albeit for a higher price.

 Autonomous vehicles are generally classified into “Levels” (what do Levels mean?).
-The current Enhanced Autopilot software Tesla currently provides on its vehicles is Level 2 autonomy – partial automation where the driver must still be attentive and be able to take over at any moment.
+The current Autopilot feature Tesla currently provides on its vehicles is Level 2 autonomy – partial automation where the driver must still be attentive and be able to take over at any moment.

 - Automated Cruise Control (ACC or TACC) with Automated Steering (Level 2)